bioenergy-research-centers/bioenergy.org/CONTRIBUTING.md

 ## 2. Create a Pull Request

-Follow the process described in the creative-commons [PR Guidelines](https://opensource.creativecommons.org/contributing-code/pr-guidelines/).
+Follow the process described in the creative-commons [PR Guidelines](https://opensource.creativecommons.org/contributing-code/pr-guidelines/) and **Assign** yourself to the related open issue(s) to share what you are working on.
+(Issues should already exist from agile planning and be used to track all work)

 Briefly:
 - **Create a branch** for your code changes.
 Push your branch to the repository early and often to avoid losing any work and share your progress.
+- **Verify Tests Pass** locally and new contribtions have proper coverage.
 - **Open a Pull Request** from your branch against the `main` branch of bioenergy.org.
 - **Describe your change** by filling out the pull request template.
+Make sure to reference the associated issue and fully describe the work done.
+The creative-commons PR guide says: "Too much detail is better than too little".

 A code **Reviewer** will be assigned automatically.
 Verify your PR has a reviewer assigned and wait for Code Review feedback.